 Topical creams: Capsaicin (Zostrix®) is prepared from the active ingredient in hot chili peppers.
-An ointment form has been approved for postherpetic neuralgia and is available over-the-counter (OTC).
+An over-the-counter (OTC) ointment form has been approved for postherpetic neuralgia and is available.
 Its benefits are limited, however, and it is uncertain whether they are meaningful for most patients.
-A new patch form that uses a higher than standard dose may be more effective than current options.
+A new patch form that uses a higher-than-standard dose may be more effective than current options.
 In one study, it reduced pain by 33% in nearly half of patients.
 Capsaicin should not be used until the blisters have completely dried out and are falling off the skin.
-Capsaicin ointment should be handled using a glove, and applied to affected areas three or four times daily.
+Capsaicin ointment should be handled using a glove and applied to affected areas three or four times daily.
 The patient will usually experience a burning sensation when the drug is first applied, but this sensation diminishes with use.
 It may take up to six weeks for the patient to experience its full effect, however, and about a third cannot tolerate the burning sensation.
 Many find no benefit.

 Topical aspirin, known chemically as triethanolamine salicylate (Aspercreme®), may bring relief.
 Also, menthol-containing creams such as Ben Gay® and Flexall 454® may be helpful.

-Oral medicines: Low-dose tricyclic antidepressant (TCAs), preferably nortriptyline (Pamelor®, Aventyl®), is also used.
+Oral medicines: Low-dose tricyclic antidepressants (TCAs), preferably nortriptyline (Pamelor®, Aventyl®), are also used.
 Side effects include drowsiness, fatigue (tiredness), dry mouth, and constipation.
-If that does not work, gabapentin (Neurontin®), an anti-seizure drug, can be used.
+If that does not work, gabapentin (Neurontin®), an antiseizure drug, can be used.
 Doctors usually start with a low dose and slowly increase the amount given until relief or severe side effects occur.
 Side effects include drowsiness and nausea or vomiting.
-Also, a type of painkilling drugs known as opiates, including oxycodone (Oxycontin®) or hydrocodone (Vicodin®, Lortab®), may be used.
-These drugs cause drowsiness and may cause physical dependence, even in short term use (two weeks or less).
+Also, a type of painkilling drugs known as opiates, including oxycodone (OxyContin®) or hydrocodone (Vicodin®, Lortab®), may be used.
+These drugs cause drowsiness and may cause physical dependence, even in short-term use (two weeks or less).

-Investigative agents: Cannabinoids are compounds in marijuana (cannabis) that may have properties that protect nerve cells.
-They are being studied for a number of nerve-disorders, including chronic nerve-related pain.
+Investigative agents: Cannabinoids are compounds in cannabis (marijuana) that may have properties that protect nerve cells.
+They are being studied for a number of nerve disorders, including chronic nerve-related pain.
 In one study, they were effective in reducing pain and had no major side effects.

 Good scientific evidence

-Aloe: The transparent gel from the pulp of the meaty leaves of aloe (Aloe vera) has been used topically (on the skin) for thousands of years to treat wounds, skin infections, burns, and numerous other dermatologic conditions.
-Limited evidence suggests that A. vera in a cream preparation is an effective treatment for genital herpes in men.
+Aloe: Limited evidence suggests that aloe in a cream preparation is an effective treatment for genital herpes in men.
 Additional research is warranted in this area.

-Zinc: Proper nutrition, including vitamins and minerals, has been reported to help in decreasing recurrent herpes infections.
-Lesser quality studies have been conducted to assess the effects of zinc (topical or taken by mouth) in herpes type 1 or type 2.
-A small study found that oral zinc sulphate appeared to reduce both the number of episodes and the time to recovery of herpes labialis.
+Zinc: Low-quality studies have been conducted to assess the effects of zinc (topically or taken by mouth) on herpes simplex virus type 1 or type 2.
 Several of these studies used combination treatments or permitted the continued use of other medications, so the exact role of zinc in those studies is unclear.
-However, the positive results obtained in most trials suggest that zinc may represent a safe and effective alternative or adjunct treatment for herpes type 1 and 2, and should encourage further research into the topic using well-designed studies.
+However, the positive results obtained in most trials suggest that zinc may represent a safe and effective alternative treatment for herpes simplex virus type 1 and type 2 and should encourage further research into the topic using well-designed studies.

 Unclear or conflicting scientific evidence